-We are Experts in Woodworm treatment, floor replacement and repair.
+We are Woodworm treatment specialists, floor replacement and repair experts.
 We cover Leeds, Harrogate, Wakefield, Bradford & surrounding areas.

-We have been controlling woodworm infestations for 27 years, so its fair to say we know a thing or 2 about this subject.
+We have been controlling woodworm infestations for 29 years, so it’s fair to say we know a thing or 2 about this subject.

 We offer services to trade, commercial and domestic clients so whether you require timber treatment only or replacement and treatment we are able to help!

 What is Woodworm?

 Where beetles infest timbers, the attack is usually described as “woodworm”.
 This is because the larvae of the beetle look like small cream-coloured worms.